emaphis/learning-midje/README.md

 learning-midje
 ==============

 This repository is for my learning midje.
 I'm basically following along with the documentation on the [midje wiki](https://github.com/marick/Midje/wiki).
-I will add more experiments as I continue to learn midje, so this repository make become a usefull repository of midje knowledge presented as executable midge code.
+I will add more experiments as I continue to learn midje, so this repository make become a useful repository of midje knowledge presented as executable midge code.

 Check out Jay Fields essay on learning a language or library using [Unit testing](http://blog.jayfields.com/2010/08/clojuretest-introduction.html).